 Thankfully help wasn’t far away!
 I was able to talk to Kate MacKinnon, Feng Shui practitioner, mentor, TEDx 2020 speaker, and owner of Everyday Feng Shui.
-In this interview, she covers some Feng Shui tips that might help you to clear the old, stagnant energy swiftly and welcome in new abundant, joyful energy right now.
+In our talk, she covers some Feng Shui tips that might help you to clear the old, stagnant energy swiftly and welcome in new abundant, joyful energy right now.
 Let’s see what she has to say about the ancient art of Feng Shui and tips on how we can embrace new energy this spring in the Feng Shui way.

 Introduction to basic principles of Feng Shui: